tduyng/imgc-rs/README.md

 │   └── 4.webp
 ```

-The command will convert all PNG, JPEG, and other supported images to WebP, placing them in the specified output directory or alongside the originals if no output directory is specified.
+Using imgc, you can convert all supported images to WebP, saving them either in a specified directory or alongside the original files.

 Example of webp command: